blackbaud/skyux-docs/content/learn/consuming/index.md

 ---
 layout: layout-sidebar
 markdown: true
+name: Consume SKY UX
-description: Learn about how to consume SKY UX and best practices around our suggested build tools.
+description: Learn how to consume SKY UX and about best practices around our suggested build tools.
 order: 2
 ---

-# Consuming
+# Consume {{ stache.config.product_name_short }}

 ## CDN

-You have several options for consuming SKY UX.
-The first and easiest is to point your site to our CDN.
+You have several options to consume {{ stache.config.product_name_short }}.
+The first and easiest is to point your site to our CDN, which you can read about in our [Getting started](../getting-started/start-a-project/#create-a-page) guide.

 {{ include "includes/sky-bundle-css.html" }}
 {{ include "includes/sky-bundle-js.html" }}

 ## Package managers

-Alternatively, you can install SKY UX via [Bower](http://bower.io/search/?q=blackbaud-skyux) or [NPM](https://www.npmjs.com/package/blackbaud-skyux) as such:
+Alternatively, you can install {{ stache.config.product_name_short }} with [Bower](http://bower.io/search/?q=blackbaud-skyux) or [NPM](https://www.npmjs.com/package/blackbaud-skyux) as such:

 `bower install blackbaud-skyux`

 `npm install blackbaud-skyux`

-<bb-alert>Git is required when installing via Bower or NPM.</bb-alert>
+If you install with Bower or NPM, you need to include the same files as indicated in the [Getting started](../getting-started/start-a-project/#create-a-page) guide but with the URL pointing to your own web server rather than the CDN.
+You may also use a hybrid approach where you load SKY UX via the CDN and fall back to a version hosted by your web server if the CDN is unavailable.

+<bb-alert>Before you install with Bower or NPM, you must install <a href="https://git-scm.com/">Git</a>.</bb-alert>

 ## CDN with Fallback JS

-There are [many advantages](http://www.sitepoint.com/7-reasons-to-use-a-cdn/) to hosting static resources on a CDN.
-However, nothing's perfect, and CDNs can and do become unavailable leaving the need to employ a fallback strategy when loading any static assets from a CDN.
-This article provides guidance on how to use the [Fallback JS](http://fallback.io/) library to load Sky UX via a CDN and from a local version if the CDN fails.
+Hosting static resources on a CDN offers [many advantages](http://www.sitepoint.com/7-reasons-to-use-a-cdn/).
+However, CDNs can become unavailable, so you need a fallback strategy to load static assets from a CDN.
+You can use the [Fallback JS](http://fallback.io/) library to load {{ stache.config.product_name_short }} from a local version if the CDN fails.

-### Importing the Fallback JS library
+### Import the Fallback JS library

 The first step is to incorporate the Fallback JS library into your web application.
-While you could load it via a CDN, that would sort of defeat the purpose of guaranteeing your assets load when the CDN fails.
-Instead you should download the library and host it with your web application.
+You could load it via a CDN, but that would defeat the purpose of guaranteeing your assets load when the CDN fails.
+Instead, you should download the library and host it with your web application.

 `bower install fallback --save-dev`

-Once you've downloaded Fallback JS you can include it on your page.
-For simplicity this example adds Fallback JS directly to your page from its installed location, but you'll likely want to combine it and minify it into the files you're already referencing on your page that don't depend on the Sky UX library.
+After you download Fallback JS, you can include it on your page.
+For simplicity, this example adds Fallback JS directly to your page from its installed location, but you likely want to combine it and minify it into the files you already reference on your page that don't depend on the {{ stache.config.product_name_short }} library.

 `<script src="/bower_components/fallback/fallback.min.js"></script>`

-### Importing the Sky UX library
+### Import the {{ stache.config.product_name_short }} library

-Now that you've added the Fallback JS library it's time to add Sky UX to your page.
-You'll need to download and host Sky UX on the same server where Fallback JS and your web application are hosted.
-This is where Fallback JS will load Sky UX from in the case the CDN is unavailable.
+After you add the Fallback JS library, it's time to add {{ stache.config.product_name_short }} to your page.
+You need to download and host {{ stache.config.product_name_short }} on the same server that hosts Fallback JS and your web application.
+This is where Fallback JS loads {{ stache.config.product_name_short }} from if the CDN is unavailable.

 `bower install blackbaud-skyux --save-dev`

-Instead of adding `script` and `link` elements to load the Sky UX files, we'll load them via the Fallback JS API:
+Instead of adding `script` and `link` elements to load the {{ stache.config.product_name_short }} files, load them with the Fallback JS API:

 <pre><code class="language-javascript">(function () {
     'use strict';